sandeepdotcode/sandeepdotcode/README.md

 ### Hi there, I'm Sandeep

-I'm a Developer/Software Engineer who strives to write *cleanish* (*with minimal performance sacrifice*) & secure code that respects the privacy & freedom of the user.
+I'm a Developer/Software Engineer who strives to write secure code that respects the privacy & freedom of the user.

 - :man_mechanic: I'm currently working on *[Moocord](https://github.com/sandeepdotcode/moocord)(Personal Project)*.
 - 🌱 I'm currently learning: